harrysolovay/state-mint/README.md

 +     return user
 +   },

-    // when persisted data gets retrieved, place it where it goes
+    // when persisted data gets retrieved, place it where it's supposed to go
 +   toStore: (persistedData) => {
 +     this.setState((lastState) => ({
 +       ...lastState,